chogsden/webapp/README.md

 **** WARRANTY ****

-This code-base carries no warranty, by using this code the user assumes all liabilities and responsibility for their use of the contents of this repository.
+This code-base carries no warranty, by using this code the user assumes all liabilities and responsibility for their installation and use of the contents of this repository.